 Learn to scuba dive

-The uninhabited island of West Caicos is home to spectacular beaches and unparralled diving.
+The uninhabited island of West Caicos is home to spectacular beaches and unparalleled diving.
 On the west side you’ll find some of the best wall diving in the region, with sheers drops from about 40 feet down to the ocean floor.
-The north and eastern sides offer excellent diving too, and plenty of shallows for snorkelling.
+The north and eastern sides offer excellent diving too, plus plenty of shallows for snorkelling.

 Go kid-friendly snorkeling

-If you’re looking for things to do in Turks and Caicos with kids, why not take the little ones snorkeling?
-The Coral Gardens snorkeling area, or Bight Reef as it is also known, is the easiest reef to snorkel for kids and beginners.
-The snorkeling trail is located just off Grace Bay and it is clearly marked with safety ropes.
-What’s more, the fish are quite tame as they’re used to to humans swimming around them.
+If you’re looking for things to do in Turks and Caicos with kids, why not take them snorkeling?
+The Coral Gardens snorkeling area (or Bight Reef as it is also known) is the easiest reef to snorkel for kids and beginners.
+The snorkeling trail is located just off Grace Bay and it is clearly marked with safety ropes; what’s more, the fish are quite tame as they’re used to to people swimming around them.

-Freediving (diving whilst holding your breath) can be one of the most relaxing ways to discover the underwater world, and with a bit of pratise and training you can reach depths of around 50 feet or more.
+Freediving (diving whilst holding your breath) can be one of the most relaxing ways to discover the underwater world, and with a bit of practise you can reach depths of around 50 feet or more.
 It is less cumbersome than regular diving as you don’t need much equipment, and many people who practise the sport say they feel more at one with nature.
-Dive Provo offers freedive instruction.

 Sample snuba diving

 Why not explore the pristine coral reef around Turks and Caicos on a snuba diving tour?
-Yes it’s snuba not scuba, and unlike conventional scuba diving, you’ll be equipped with an air hose attached to your scuba mask, so you can go deeper than regular snorkeling and can see more, too.
-Snuba diving is suitable for children as young as 8, and is great fun for adults as well.
+Yes it’s snuba not scuba, and unlike conventional scuba diving you’ll be equipped with an air hose attached to your scuba mask so you can go deeper than regular snorkeling.
+Snuba diving is suitable for children as young as 8.

 Snorkel like 007